Updated: Aug 8

-One of the greatest threats to sharks today is fisheries.
-The Food and Agriculture Organsiation (FAO) estimates that in the region of 700,000 tonnes of sharks and rays are fished from our oceans globally each and every year!
+By far the greatest threat to sharks today is fisheries.
+The Food and Agriculture Organsiation (FAO) estimates that in the region of 700,000 tonnes of sharks and rays are fished from our oceans globally each and every year and the vast majority of shark fisheries are not sustainable.
 But it is important that we do not jump to conclusions and assume that all fisheries are bad for sharks...
 In fact, every fishery is quite different.
-Some shark fisheries are even sustainable!
 So which types of fisheries are most harmful to sharks?
 And how can we start to improve things?

 There Are Many Different Types of Fishing